theQRL/docs.theqrl.org/_docs/node/QRLnode.md

 ## Mining QRL

-> If you want to mine using a QRL node, see the guide for [Mining QRL Solo](/mining/full-node) or the [pool guide](/mining/pool-mining)to get started.
+> If you want to mine using a QRL node, see the guide for [Mining QRL Solo](/mining/full-node) or the [pool guide](/mining/pool-mining) to get started.
 {: .info}